Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     ```

     1. Create a class in the project root called Startup.cs
-    1. Add this to your Startup.cs class:
+    1. Add this to your Startup.cs class (you will then have to add references, via your IDE ideally):

     ```
     namespace ConsoleApplication